-To make sure your career is going in the right direction in 2018, here are five career New Year’s resolutions you can actually stick to:
+To help your career move in the right direction in 2022, here are five career New Year’s resolutions you can stick to:

-Whether it’s by deleting or reorganising files on your computer, tidying your desk, or finally getting rid of that stack of paper you’ve kept all year – giving yourself a cleaner workspace will do wonders for your mindset.
+Whether it’s by deleting or reorganising files on your computer, tidying your desk, or finally getting rid of that stack of paper that’s been building up over months – giving yourself a cleaner workspace will do wonders for your mindset.